LaureZanna/website/content/home/opportunities.md

 +++

+** I won't be accepting new applications for fellowships, postdocs or students in Oxford for the coming year **

 If you are motivated, hard-working and excited to pursue research in climate and ocean physics at Oxford, feel free to get in touch with me.